| The discussion on the strategic

 Bolivia” seems to support this hypothesis.
 Therefore, this

 second one warrants a longer refutation.
+The adoption of any strategy,

 even with the greatest unanimity and lack of dispute, always